Getting Started with the Core API

 Prerequisites

-• If you don’t already have access to a Front account, create a developer account.
+- If you donโt already have access to a Front account, create a developer account.

-• (If you intend to use OAuth) Create an app and generate OAuth credentials for it.
+- (If you intend to use OAuth) Create an app and generate OAuth credentials for it.
 Refer to our OAuth guide for a detailed walkthrough of the OAuth authorization process.
 OAuth is required if you are creating a public integration for all Front clients, but is optional if you are creating an integration for private use.

 Step 1: Obtain an API token